tilt-dev/tilt.build/blog/_posts/2021-05-26-wip-vs-harness.md

 ## More Service, More Problems

-If you're working on a multi-service app, you have two types of changes:
+If you're working on a multi-service app, you have two modes of development:

-- WIP changes - No services are running in dev, and you want to make a change.

-- Harness changes - All your services are running in prod, and you want to make a change.
+- WIP mode - You're actively working on a solution to a problem.
+You want as-fast-as-possible feedback.
+Correctness and reliability take a back seat to sheer speed of iteration.
+Kubernetes and Docker and anyone else -- get out of the way!
+You're going to iterate as fast as possible and you might break some stuff.

+- Harness mode - You know the answer.
+The unknown bits have been solved.
+Now you're trying to fit the code into the larger system so you can merge to prod.
+  Here you care about correctness, reliability, and security.
+It's OK to slow down a bit to get things right.

 These two sets may sound the same but they are mostly *non-overlapping*!